-The Lapidus procedure is a type of osteotomy of the first Tarsal-MetaTarsal (TMT) joint that decreases the movement of that joint and straightens out the first metatarsal and toe, enabling a quick recovery for the bunions and major other deformities caused by first TMT joint hyper mobility.
+The Lapidus procedure decreases the movement of the first Tarsal-MetaTarsal (TMT) joint and straightens out the first metatarsal and toe.
+This enables a quick recovery for bunions and other major deformities caused by the first TMT joint hypermobility.

 In such cases, the metatarsal-tarsus joint is fused to provide lasting stability.
-Screws are used to maintain alignment and there is a minimum loss of movement.

 Your doctor may recommend the Lapidus procedure if an osteotomy alone will not provide an adequate correction and alignment due to a severe deformity, instability of the first ray, or a loose metatarsal-tarsal joint (located in the mid-foot).